Give the gift this ChristmasLearn more

 Tom died of a Desmoplastic Small Round Cell Tumour and extensive peritoneal disease in October 2013, at the age of 19.

-What do we do?
+What we do

-has been spent on providing emotional and practical support.
+Has been spent on providing emotional and practical support.

 has been allocated to developing targeted treatments for teenagers.

 When a young person is told they have cancer, their world is turned upside down.
 A world full of treatment, hospital visits and unexpected challenges.

 One of these challenges is the financial impact of cancer on a family.
 At a time when the only worry parents should have is the health of their child, they are now deeply anxious and concerned about how to face the mounting bills.
 Parents can spend an average of £730 more every month when their child has cancer.
 This is made worse if a parent or carer has to leave work to look after their child.
 Costs such as travel to and from hospital, food and household bills, IT equipment, clothing, wigs and exercise equipment are just a few of the requests for financial help we receive on a daily basis.